 Tip: Check out Apple’s help article on how to use IC cards on iPhones.

-Note that you do not need to buy a physical IC card to do this, just start the process straight from your phone!
+You do not need to buy a physical IC card to do this, just start the process straight from your phone!
 However, if you DO have an existing IC card you can still transfer the balance to your phone.
 Your existing card will then stop working and you can only use your phone as an IC card from that point onwards.

 Unfortunately for Android users, the phone needs to be bought in Japan to be able to do this.
 You could try using the Pasmo mobile, but it is only available in Japanese.